17. May 2017

 Being slim is healthy… or is it?

 Thin people can therefore be sick more often than the more corpulent ones.
-People who are a little overweight are by no means automatically sicker - on the contrary: sometimes even more resistant.
+People with a little overweight are by no means automatically sicker – on the contrary: sometimes even more resistant.